rudra012/crudl-example-django/README.md

 ### Connectors
 The _connectors_ provide the views with a unified access to different APIs like REST or GraphQL.
 Each _connector_ usually represents a single API endpoint (or query) and implements the CRUD methods (create, read, update, delete).
 Moreover, the _connector_ handles pagination and transforms the request/response.

-There is a npm package implementing general connectors [crudl-connectors-base](https://github.com/crudlio/crudl-connectors-base) that can be extended (using middleware) to fit your particular needs.
-We also provide a Django Rest Framework (DRF) connectors package that does most of the heavy lifting for you [crudl-connectors-drf](https://github.com/crudlio/crudl-connectors-drf).
+There is an npm package implementing [general connectors](https://github.com/crudlio/crudl-connectors-base) that can be extended (using middleware) to fit your particular needs.
+We also provide [Django Rest Framework connectors](https://github.com/crudlio/crudl-connectors-drf) that do most of the heavy lifting for you when you're using DRF at the backend.

 Usage examples of DRF connectors:
 ```js